evz/crimeapi/README.md

-community_area          # Chicago Community Area where the crime was reported description             # Secondary description of the crime beat                    # Police beat date                    # Date and time the crime was reported as a timestamp ward                    # Ward where the crime was reported iucr                    # Illinois Uniform Crime Reporting (IUCR) Codes location_description    # Location description
+community_area          # Chicago Community Area where the crime was reported description             # Secondary description of the crime beat                    # Police beat obs_date                # Date the crime was reported ward                    # Ward where the crime was reported iucr                    # Illinois Uniform Crime Reporting (IUCR) Codes location_description    # Location description